-3. Blind duplicate and MS/MSD samples will be collected at a frequency of 1 per 20 samples collected.
+3. Blind duplicate and MS/ASD samples will be collected at a frequency of 1 per 20 samples collected.

-4. Dedicated sampling equipment will be used for groundwater and soil/fill sample collection.
+4. Declicated sampling equipment will be used for groundwater and soil/fill sample collection.

-5. Test-pits will be excreted, with one surface, and one sub-surface series of soil/fill samples being collected from each test-pit.
+5. Twenty-five test-pits will be excavated and one sub-surface soil/fill sample will be collected from each test-pit.
+Only 3 sample locations require sampling for VOCs, PCBs, pesticides and herbicides.